MaksymTeslenkoDev/zero-to-linux-mastery/Essentials/essentials.md

 ## Table of Contents

 - [CLI Skills](cli-skills.md): Master the command-line interface (CLI) with topics like variables, command types, quoting, and control statements.

+- [Getting Help](getting-help.md): An overview of various methods and tools for accessing Linux command documentation, finding files, and navigating manual pages